JohnFranchak/body_position_classification_example/README.md

 Please cite the publication of record if you use data or code in your own project.
 The best current citation for this work is:

 Franchak, J. M., Tang, M., Rousey, H., & Luo, C. (2023).
 Long-form recording of infant body position in the home using wearable inertial sensors.
-Manuscript under review.
+Manuscript to appear in _Behavior Research Methods_